HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

            You can delete all the generated mismatch information or choose to delete only for a specific subscriber ID.

-## Resync the DAM Staging environments
+## Resyncing DAM Staging environments

 Resyncing of DAM Staging environments ensures the subscriber environment is in in sync with the publisher.